Atlantis-Ecosystem-Model/Atlantis_example_and_instructions/README.md

 For detailed model installation and running instructions see chapter 2 in the [Atlantis manual Part I](https://research.csiro.au/atlantis/?ddownload=111).
 Here we briefly describe the main steps involved.

-Why the users are asked to compile the code themselves?
+## Why to compile the code yourself?

-> *Atlantis is a complex modelling package that is based on a large number of processes, assumptions and equations.
+Atlantis is a complex modelling package that is based on a large number of processes, assumptions and equations.
 Appropriate and responsible use of such a package therefore requires users to have reasonable computational and basic coding skills.
 The Atlantis manual provides details on code libraries and routines for the processes included in Atlantis.